First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 Finally, Fig.~\ref{DeltaPtxInDeltaPty} shows the single- and double-differential results as a function of $\delta p_{T,x}$.
-The result shows the comparison between the nominal $\texttt{G18}$ model using the local Fermi gas ($\texttt{LFG}$) and predictions using the same $\texttt{G18}$ interaction processes but different nuclear ground-state model options available in the $\texttt{GENIE}$ event generator, namely the Bodek-Ritchie Fermi Gas ($\texttt{RFG}$)~\cite{PhysRevD.23.1070} and an effective spectral function ($\texttt{EffSF}$)~\cite{PhysRevC.74.054316}.
+The result shows the comparison between the nominal $\texttt{G18}$ model using the local Fermi gas ($\texttt{LFG}$) and predictions using the same $\texttt{G18}$ interaction modeling but different nuclear ground-state model options available in the $\texttt{GENIE}$ event generator, namely the Bodek-Ritchie Fermi Gas ($\texttt{RFG}$)~\cite{PhysRevD.23.1070} and an effective spectral function ($\texttt{EffSF}$)~\cite{PhysRevC.74.054316}.
 Furthermore, the prediction without RPA effects is shown for comparison ($\texttt{no-RPA}$)~\cite{RPA}.
+The FSI impact on the same results in investigated in the Supplemental Material.

 The single-differential result (Fig.~\ref{DeltaPtxInDeltaPty}a) illustrates a fairly broad symmetric distribution centered around 0\,GeV/$c$.
 The double-differential result for events where $\delta p_{T,y} <$ -0.15\,GeV/$c$ (Fig.~\ref{DeltaPtxInDeltaPty}b) illustrates an even broader distribution, as can be seen in the widths ($\sigma_\mathrm{Data}$) of Gaussian fits on the data distributions.
 Conversely, the double-differential result for events with $|\delta p_{T,y}| <$ 0.15\,GeV/$c$ (Fig.~\ref{DeltaPtxInDeltaPty}c) shows a much narrower peak which strongly depends on the choice of the underlying model and the inclusion or absence of nuclear effects such as RPA.
 The $\texttt{LFG}$ and $\texttt{no-RPA}$ predictions are favored in both parts of the phase-space.
-The Supplemental Material contains details on the interaction breakdown of various generator predictions for the results reported here, and further single- and double-differential results can be found in~\cite{RefPRD}.
+Both the RFG and EffSF predictions illustrate a poor performance in the double-differential measurements and particularly in the QE-dominated $|\delta p_{T,y}| <$ 0.15\,GeV/$c$ region.
+The FSI-modeling impact on the same $\delta p_{T,x}$ cross sections is presented in the Supplemental Material.
+The latter further contains details on the interaction breakdown of various generator predictions for the results reported here, and further single- and double-differential results can be found in~\cite{RefPRD}.

 In summary, we report the first measurement of muon neutrino double-differential cross sections on argon as a function of kinematic imbalance variables for event topologies with a single muon and a single proton detected in the final state.
 We identify parts of the phase space where the Fermi motion can be largely disentangled from FSI and multi-nucleon effects.
 This disentanglement provides leverage to improve separate parts of the complicated neutrino interaction models that affect single-differential distributions in similar ways.
 Therefore, the reported results pave the path to substantially reducing cross section systematic uncertainties which will enable precision measurements of fundamental neutrino properties.